egutierrezhu/pocketnav/README.md

 # TIAGo Robot Navigation with Pocketsphinx

 The objective of this package is to integrate voice command with the laser-based localization and autonomous navigation with avoiding obstacles [3].
 It is based on the simple ROS wrapper for using Pocketsphinx (via gstreamer) with ROS [2].
-The commands implemented are the following: go to the kitchen, go to the living room, where is the bathroom, where is the bedroom and where is the porch.

 About the code, more details can be found in [1].
 For simulation in Gazebo, copy small_house.world to ~/tiago_public_ws/src/pal_gazebo_worlds/worlds.
 After that, modify the tiago_mapping.launch and tiago_navigation.launch codes in ~/tiago_public_ws/src/tiago_simulation/tiago_2dnav_gazebo/launch: